1. Get started

 Minimum activities to allow gaps assures the teacher has a specified number of subsequent activities before gaps (pauses/windows) are allowed.

-• Choose Manage > Teachers, select teacher and click Edit
+1. Choose Manage > Teachers, select the teacher and click Edit

-Maximum deviation from average daily load is used to evenly distribute teacher's activities across the cycle.
-For instance, let's say a teacher has a 5-day cycle with total of 20 activities.
-Average daily load is 20 / 5 = 4.
-If the value is set to 1 that means that allowed daily load can be 3, 4 or 5 activities, while 2 or 6 activities in a day will be reported as an error because the deviation is greater than 1.
+Maximum deviation from average daily load is used to evenly distribute a teacher's activities across the cycle.
+For instance, if a teacher has a 5-day cycle with a total of 20 activities, the average daily load is 20 / 5 = 4.
+If the value is set to 1, it means that the allowed daily load can be 3, 4 or 5 activities, while 2 or 6 activities in a day will be reported as an error because the deviation is greater than 1.

-Minimum and maximum activities per day is used to make sure the teacher doesn't have too few or too many activities per day.
+Minimum and maximum activities per day ensure that the teacher doesn't have too few or too many activities per day.

-• Choose Manage > Teachers, select teacher and click Edit
+1. Choose Manage > Teachers, select the teacher and click Edit

-Max. moves between buildings reduces unnecessary teacher moves.
-The constraint requires Building name set for related rooms.
+Max. moves between buildings helps minimize unnecessary teacher moves.
+This constraint requires the Building name to be set for related rooms.

-The generator will try to optimize teacher moves for you and notifications will show related warnings when moving between rooms/buildings is not optimized as requested.
+The generator will strive to optimize teacher moves and notifications will alert you when moving between rooms/buildings is not optimized as requested.

 grade,grades